Best kefir in the UK reviewed

 Probiotics

 These are the beneficial living microbes you are ingesting when you drink kefir.
-As mentioned above, kefir has a greater diversity of microbes than most fermented foods.
+Kefir generally has a greater diversity of microbes than most fermented foods.

 Probiotics offer many health benefits including: